bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 For example, the `Hash` data type also includes `Enumerable`.

-It makes sense to keep our code *DRY* (Don't - Repeat - Yourself), and therefore they've separated like-functionality into a separate module that can be used over and over again in different collection types.
+It makes sense to keep our code *DRY* (Don't - Repeat - Yourself), and therefore the maintainers of Ruby have separated like-functionality into a module that can be used over and over again in different collection types.

 When looking up documentation on arrays, you'll want to look at both the Array documention and the Enumerable documentation: